-The Council is considering allowing licence holders to store licensing condition documentation on the Croydon my account site.
-This is to assist the Council with the application process and also the enforcement of the CPRPL 2020 scheme.
+The council is considering allowing licence holders to store licensing condition documentation on the Croydon my account site.
+This is to assist the council with the application process and also the enforcement of the CPRPL 2020 scheme.

-It is also being considered whether the Council writes to the licence holders at the expiration of the gas safety certificate to request new documentation.
+It is also being considered whether the council writes to the licence holders at the expiration of the gas safety certificate to request new documentation.

-Where a CPRPL 2020 property inspection is scheduled the licence holder is requested to supply the Council with the following documentation.
+Where a CPRPL 2020 property inspection is scheduled the licence holder is requested to supply the council with the following documentation.

 - 1. Property plan detailing fire safety measures (position of alarms) and room sizes and occupancy rates (crowding). - 2.
-With Multi-Let licences a fire risk assessment and other fire safety measure certification (emergency lighting, sprinklers) - 3.
+With multi-let licences a fire risk assessment and other fire safety measure certification (emergency lighting, sprinklers) - 3.
 Gas safety certificate. - 4.
 Electrical appliance(s) test certificate or declaration. - 5.
-Declaration that the furniture and furnishings meets safety standards - 6.
-Tenant's written statement of the terms (tenancy agreement) - 7.
-Tenant's reference(s) - 8.
-Statutory tenancy deposit scheme receipts / prescribed information - 9.
-Periodic Electrical Inspection Condition report (where available). - 10.
-Energy Performance Certificate (EPC) - 11.
-Property inspection record (6 month frequency) - 12.
-Tenancy management arrangements (ASB) and log of activity. - 13.
-Tenant's information sheet: covering waste, recycling, storage and collection. - 14.
+Electrical installation inspection and test certificate - 6.
+Declaration that the furniture and furnishings meets safety standards - 7.
+Tenant's written statement of the terms (tenancy agreement) - 8.
+Tenant's reference(s) - 9.
+Statutory tenancy deposit scheme receipts / prescribed information - 10.
+Periodic Electrical Inspection Condition report (where available). - 11.
+Energy Performance Certificate (EPC) - 12.
+Property inspection record (6 month frequency) - 13.
+Tenancy management arrangements (ASB) and log of activity. - 14.
+Tenant's information sheet: covering waste, recycling, storage and collection. - 15.
 Declaration of Management (appointment of other persons to accept responsibility).